cp-algorithms/cp-algorithms/src/algebra/chinese-remainder-theorem.md

 With this fact, we can modify the system of congruences into a system, that only has prime powers as moduli.
 E.g. the above system of congruences is equivalent to:

-$$\begin{array}{ll}
+$$\left\{\begin{array}{ll}
     a \equiv 1          & \pmod{4} \\
     a \equiv 2 \equiv 0 & \pmod{2} \\
     a \equiv 2          & \pmod{3}
-\end{array}$$
+\end{array}\right.$$

-Because originally some moduli had common factors, we will get some congruences moduli based on the same $prime$, however possibly with different prime powers.
+Because originally some moduli had common factors, we will get some congruences moduli based on the same prime, however possibly with different prime powers.

-You can observe, that the congruence with the highest prime power modulus will be the only necessary congruence of all congruences based on the same prime number.
+You can observe, that the congruence with the highest prime power modulus will be the strongest congruence of all congruences based on the same prime number.
 Either it will give a contradiction with some other congruence, or it will imply already all other congruences.

 In our case, the first congruence $a \equiv 1 \pmod{4}$ implies $a \equiv 1 \pmod{2}$, and therefore contradicts the second congruence $a \equiv 0 \pmod{2}$.